CdpLab/TTCLM/README.md

 <h2 align="center">Texture Haptic Continuous Learning Model</h2>

- Building upon prior work【Chen D, Ding Y, Gao P, et al. Multidimensional Texture Haptic Cross-modal Generation and Display Method based on Bi-Mamba Network [J].
-IEEE Transactions on Instrumentation and Measurement, 2025.】, we constructed a multidimensional texture haptic rendering model based on multi-modal data (texture images and user interaction information) to generate acceleration and friction signals in real-time for user interactions with virtual textures.
+In our earlier work, we constructed a multidimensional texture haptic rendering model based on multi-modal data (texture images and user interaction information) to generate acceleration and friction signals in real-time for user interactions with virtual textures.
 Building upon this foundation, this study introduces structural improvements and incorporates a continuous learning strategy based on a replay mechanism.The overall architecture is shown in the following figure.

 <p align="center">
   <img src="fig2.jpg" alt="fig1" width="900"/>